 The Scot, who races for Team Dolan, wrapped up the title with a strong weekend of results at Silverstone.

-Martin knew that if he finished the races then he would have a good chance of securing the title.
+Ross knew that if he finished the races then he would have a good chance of securing the title.
 He said: “Going into the weekend it was all about concentrating and focusing on finishing the races for the Championship.

 “I took part in the national two years ago as a guest entry, and there was a guy Luke Williams who won it that year.
 Luke was so consistent, he was on the podium at every race track out of the three races at least once every weekend, so I knew that was what I had to do.

-“When I look at this year I was at the podium at every circuit I went to, so consistency is key.
+“When I look at this year I was at the podium at every circuit I went to, so consistency is key.”

 He had a solid weekend of results with a fifth place in race one and then two consecutive second places in race two and three.
 These results were enough for him to win the championship.

-Alasdair Lindsay, editor of FF1600 website commented on Martin’s 2019 season and said: “Ross won every single race in Scottish Formula Ford last year, so he didn’t really have the choice but to make the next step.
+Alasdair Lindsay, editor of FF1600 website commented on Ross’s 2019 season and said: “Ross won every single race in Scottish Formula Ford last year, so he didn’t really have the choice but to make the next step.

 “He went into this year as one of the title favourites.
 To see the pace that he’s had, the results that he’s got hasn’t surprised anyone.
 Everyone expected him to be at that level.